-Originally, the best VR headsets were PC-driven, tethered models such as the HTC VIVE and Oculus Rift.
+The best VR headsets used to be PC-driven, tethered models such as the HTC VIVE and Oculus Rift.
 But recently, standalone headsets have been launching all over the place with capabilities and visuals that rival their tethered counterparts – and next year Sony will release PSVR 2, which makes use of PS5.
 In this guide you'll find our pick of the best options for each kind of headset at a range of prices.